MathieuAR-GDPSFH/community-guide/in-game-help/add-mod-menu.md

 2. Tap "Select an APK File"
 3. Find the APK of the **Mod Menu** - Not your GDPS or the original game!
 4. Tap "Simple Edit"
-5. Navigate into the folders as seen on the images below
+5. Navigate into the folders as seen on the images below "lib" / "armebi-v7a"

 &#x20;![](../.gitbook/assets/Screenshot\_20230923-121906-751.png) ![](../.gitbook/assets/Screenshot\_20230923-121920-007.png)